 Up-to-date fees can be found on the University of Sheffield's webpages for postgraduate students:

 The modules listed below are examples from the current academic year.
 There may be some changes before you start your course.

 This lecture module is designed to give you a choice between a wide variety of topics within chemistry.
 These lecture segments will push your understanding from fundamental to advanced level, bringing you up to date with the latest developments in the field.
-The following are examples of the topics offered, and you choose four from each semester to be assessed on by examination, and two to be assessed on by a piece of coursework.
+The following are examples of the topics offered, and you choose two from each semester to be assessed on by examination, and two to be assessed on by a piece of coursework.
 The coursework elements are designed to deepen your understanding of a given topic beyond the material provided in the lectures, and to improve a range of transferable skills such as finding information, communication of science and critical thinking.

-Like CHM6021, this lecture module aims to offer you a wide choice of topics from across the breadth of chemistry, developing your understanding of chemistry beyond BSc level.
-The following are examples of the topics typically offered, and you choose 4 from each semester to be assessed on by examination, and two to be assessed on by a piece of coursework.
+This lecture module also aims to offer you a wide choice of topics from across the breadth of chemistry, developing your understanding of chemistry beyond BSc level.
+The following are examples of the topics offered, and you choose two from each semester to be assessed on by examination, and two to be assessed on by a piece of coursework.
 The coursework elements are designed to deepen your understanding of a given topic beyond the material provided in the lectures, and to improve a range of transferable skills such as finding information, communication of science and critical thinking.

 This module aims to introduce you to a range of transferable skills important for successful communication in science, research and in other professional areas.
 You will develop a wider understanding of the context in which research takes place through critical reading and evaluation of a wide range of literature.
 You will be required to read and assimilate, and will produce a critical report of the literature in a specific research area.
 In addition, the course will develop your oral and poster presentation skills.